 If backward compatibility is a concern, it would be equally useful to accept an argument in seconds, but allow a floating point argument instead of forcing it to integer.

-#3 Updated by John Lindgren about 9 years ago
+#3 Updated by John Lindgren over 9 years ago

 - Tracker changed from Bug to Feature

 - Subject changed from audtool does not seek as documented -- argument is seconds, not milliseconds to Make audtool seek in milliseconds

 I expect the manual page was changed, rather than the source, so as not to break existing scripts that relied on the historical behavior.
 Changing to a feature request.